vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa.md

 Also, we can't use our own implementation of the preprocessor: We need to run *exactly* the preprocessor that will be compiling this code.
 See that `__SOME_BUILTIN_MACRO__`?
 We have no clue what that is.
-If we don't get it *exactly* right, compilation will fail, or, even worse, we may *miscompile* the file.
+If we don't get it *exactly* right, the compilation will fail, or, even worse, we may *miscompile* the file.

 So what can we do?
 We could cache the names of all the modules after preprocessing all the files, right?
 Well, where do we store that mapping?
 And